30 BEAUTIFUL Banff Lakes You Have To Visit

 Ptarmigan Lake

 Ptarmigan Lake is a stunning alpine lake at the foot of Ptarmigan Peak.
-It’s in the backcountry, and to access it, you’ll need to hike 9 km (one way) from the Skoki Lodge car park.
-However, we’ve done the hike several times and have never been disappointed.
+It’s in the backcountry, and to access it, you’ll need to hike 9 km (one way) from the Skoki Lodge car park, on a fairly boring trail for the first bits.
+However, we’ve done the hike several times and have never been disappointed when we reach the Skoki Valley.

 It’s best to plan a camping trip back in the Skoki Valley to really appreciate the surroundings.
 I mean it when I say this is one of the prettiest areas I’ve been in Banff.
 There are several backcountry campgrounds around Baker Lake (close by) and even an awesome Banff cabin – the Skoki Ski Lodge just over Deception Pass.
-Once you get to Ptarmigan Lake, there are so many fantastic hiking and scrambling opportunities!
+Once you get to Ptarmigan Lake, there are so many fantastic hiking and scrambling opportunities if you have the energy.

 Skoki Lakes